 Thursday, July 17, 2014~10:15-11:30 a.m. in Room 30D

 In 2013, 9-1-1 ACOG began the process of advancing system technology and the 9-1-1 program in order to prepare for the transition to NG9-1-1.
 The benefits for the region include the capability to improve emergency response through automatic and live mapping upon receipt of an answered 9-1-1 call, immediate map updates, simplified interface, and the ability to operate the system locally should wide-spread network issues occur.
 The system advancement provides live event monitoring capabilities and tactical situational awareness tools for use during emergencies as well as supporting disaster pre-planning efforts and mitigation before large scale emergency events occur.
 GeoComm GIS Consultant, Deb Rozeboom, ENP, will serve as the co-presenter and will discuss the partnership with ACOG as well as the process of latest GIS project and system upgrade that will have been implemented six months prior to the time of the presentation.

 Emergency Call Taking and Dispatch Special Interest Group

 Stop by this Special Interest Group (SIG) to learn more about the latest information on public safety GIS and how it relates to emergency call taking and dispatch.
 This meeting will include an industry overview and how GIS relates to Next Generation 9-1-1 (NG9-1-1) real-world examples and a panel discussion.

-Visit us at booth number N727 in the National Security Showcase to learn more about GeoComm.
+GeoComm is proud to be a National Security Showcase Platinum Sponsor at the Esri International User Conference.
+Visit us at booth number N824 in the National Security Showcase to learn more about GeoComm.